 Operating System: Windows and Linux

 Splunk is one of the most popular SIEM management solutions in the world.
 What sets it apart from the competition is that it has incorporated analytics into the heart of its SIEM.
-Network and machine data can be monitored on a real-time basis as the system scours for potential vulnerabilities.
+Network and machine data can be monitored on a real-time basis as the system scours for potential vulnerabilities and can even point to abnormal behavior.
 Enterprise Security’s Notables function displays alerts that can be refined by the user.

 Operating System: Windows and Linux

 LogRhythm have long established themselves as pioneers within the SIEM solution sector.
-From behavioral analysis to log correlation and artificial intelligence, this platform has it all.
+From behavioral analysis to log correlation and artificial intelligence for machine learning, this platform has it all.
 The system is compatible with a massive range of devices and log types.
 In terms of configuring your settings, most activity is managed through the Deployment Manager.
 For example, you can use the Windows Host Wizard to sift through Windows logs.

 Operating System: Windows and Mac

-As one of the more competitively priced SIEM solutions on this list, AlienVault is a very attractive offering.
+As one of the more competitively priced SIEM solutions on this list, AlienVault (now part of AT&T Cybersecurity) is a very attractive offering.
 At its core, this is a traditional SIEM product with built-in intrusion detection, behavioral monitoring, and vulnerability assessment.
-AlienVault has the onboard analytics you would expect for a platform of this scale.
+AlienVault has the onboard analytics you would expect from scalable platform.

 Unfortunately, the initial setup can be quite time consuming when compared with other products on this list.
 That being said, comprehensive user documentation will help you through the setup process.
 The installation guides don’t help with everything but provide you with enough information to put the pieces together.